 – Even though we were told the trip would last 30 hours, it actually only lasted 22.
 Perhaps it was due to perfect weather conditions (the Caspian sea looked like a giant lake).

-– There is no internet on board, and the TV broadcasts Turkish films without subtitles.
+– There is no internet onboard, and the TV broadcasts Turkish films without subtitles.
 Entertainment is on one’s own account.

 – Some vegetarian fellow travellers asked the chef if there was a vegetarian option and were delighted when the chef answered ‘no problem’.
-While we had a delicious chicken with rice, they had rice; next day we had a succulent dish with chicken and potatoes, they had potatoes.
+While we had a delicious chicken with rice, they had rice; the next day we had a succulent dish with chicken and potatoes, they had potatoes.
 Sadly no dessert!

 The cargo ship crossing from Baku (Azerbaijan) to Aktau (Kazakhstan)